n2cholas/jax-resnet/README.md

 ### Transfer Learning

-The `slice_model` function (found in in [`common.py`](https://github.com/n2cholas/jax-resnet/blob/main/jax_resnet/common.py)) allows you to extract a subsection of the model and variables dict (e.g. everything but the Dense layer, so you can add your own classification head).
+To extract a subset of the model, you can use `Sequential(model.layers[start:end])`.

+The `slice_variables` function (found in in [`common.py`](https://github.com/n2cholas/jax-resnet/blob/main/jax_resnet/common.py)) allows you to extract the corresponding subset of the variables dict.
 Check out that docstring for more information.

 ## References